SpinyCucumber/syllabits/README.md

 ```
 npm run apollo
 ```
+* Maintaining the dummy backend is (unfortunately) not a priority, so it might be out of date with the actual backend.
+Always prefer using the actual backend, especially since it has a debug mode.

 ### Deploying on CPanel
 These are the recommended steps for deploying on CPanel:
 1. Clone this repository on the CPanel system, and ensure that you are able to push to it.
 2. Set up a build environment in the cloned repository.
-This involves installing dependencies, generating GraphQL schema, and downloading any licensed assets.
+This involves installing dependencies and downloading any licensed assets.
     * If the CPanel system is running an incompatible version of node, you can set up a node virtual environment in the new repository, using a tool like nodeenv.
 This project is built on Node 14.17.4.
 3. Configure the repository to automatically build and deploy the app when a push is received.
 This can be accomplished using a .cpanel.yml file.
     * You might need to configure the repository to accept pushes to the current branch: this can be accomplished using